- The Washington Times - Tuesday, October 22, 2024

 “How does she expect voters to believe she’s ready for the White House when she isn’t even ready to come clean on how she’ll vote on her own ballot?” asked Ms. Patterson.

-Proposition 36 would allow felony charges for thefts under $950 and possession of hard drugs such as fentanyl, increase penalties for drug trafficking and repeat theft offenders, and incentivize rehabilitation by offering to expunge the convictions of repeat offenders who complete drug treatment.
+Proposition 36 would allow felony charges for thefts of less than $950 and possession of hard drugs such as fentanyl, increase penalties for drug trafficking and repeat theft offenders, and incentivize rehabilitation by offering to expunge the convictions of repeat offenders who complete drug treatment.

-“Proposition 36 has split the Democratic Party right down the middle, and it’s clear that Harris doesn’t think she can afford to offend either side of the debate,” Dan Schnur, a former Republican strategist who teaches at the University of California Berkeley Institute of Governmental Studies, told The Washington Times.
+“Proposition 36 has split the Democratic Party right down the middle, and it’s clear that Harris doesn’t think she can afford to offend either side of the debate,” Dan Schnur, a former Republican Party strategist who teaches at the University of California, Berkeley, Institute of Governmental Studies, told The Washington Times.

-Leading the opposition is Democratic Gov. Gavin Newsom, who has ripped Proposition 36 as being “about mass incarceration, not mass treatment,” putting him at odds with the Democratic mayors of cities including San Francisco, San Diego, San Jose and Santa Monica.
+Leading the opposition is Gov. Gavin Newsom, a Democrat who says Proposition 36 is “about mass incarceration, not mass treatment.”
+His opposition puts him at odds with the Democratic mayors of cities including San Francisco, San Diego, San Jose and Santa Monica.

-“Politicians in Sacramento had a decade to fix this mess, but they stalled, they delayed, and they failed,” said Los Angeles City Councilmember Traci Park at a Sept.
+“Politicians in Sacramento had a decade to fix this mess, but they stalled, they delayed, and they failed,” Los Angeles City Council member Traci Park said at a Sept.
 30 press conference.
 “That’s why voters across California are coming together in support of Proposition 36.
 It is now up to us to restore sanity and common sense in our criminal justice system and end this failed experiment.”

 Pushing the measure are the state’s retailers.
-Earlier this month, a group of 7-Eleven franchise owners donated $1 million to the Yes on 36 campaign, which is also funded by Walmart, Target and Home Depot.
+A group of 7-Eleven franchise owners this month donated $1 million to the Yes on 36 campaign, which is also funded by Walmart, Target and Home Depot.

 The initiative’s high profile has also drawn attention to the Harris campaign’s mixed messaging on crime as the presidential race enters the final stretch.

-Democrats initially sought to frame the race as “the prosecutor versus the felon,” contrasting Ms. Harris’ year as San Francisco DA and California attorney general with former President Donald Trump’s 34 felony convictions in New York City for falsified business records.
+Democrats initially sought to frame the race as “the prosecutor versus the felon,” contrasting Ms. Harris’ year as San Francisco district attorney and California attorney general with former President Donald Trump’s 34 felony convictions in New York City for falsified business records.

 “We need a president who has spent her life prosecuting perpetrators like Donald Trump,” said the narrator of a video that played in August at the Democratic National Convention in Chicago.

-With polls showing Mr. Trump gaining support with Black men, however, the Harris campaign has taken a liberal U-turn when it comes to law enforcement.
+With polls showing Mr. Trump gaining support among Black men, the Harris campaign has taken a liberal U-turn on law enforcement.

 Last week, Ms. Harris emphasized her support for the George Floyd Justice in Policing Act in an interview on “The Breakfast Club,” a radio show hosted by Charlamagne Tha God that caters to a Black audience.